Arsoni5t/Peace/README.md

      Color background and fish to create realistic environment using scss

     DAY 3:
-     Map keys so user key presses will generate fish movement across the screen
+     Map mouse handler so user clicks will remove plastic from the screen
-         * paper.js docs provide instructions for key mapping and events
+         * paper.js docs provide instructions for mapping and events
-         * fish should come out at different velocities and go in different directions based on the key press
+         * countdown remaining items as they are removed

     DAY 4:
      Continue mapping, if necessary
-     Use howler.js to add sound elements and controls to the user interface.
+     Use html5 audio tag to bring ambient sound to the game
-         * user should be able to control volume
+         * user should be able to mute sound effects Clean up and style as necessary
-         * various choices for ambient sound user can select

 ## Bonus features
-     * collision detection?
-     * Turtles
      * Ripples on the water surface
+     * Peace health bar that decreases if he touches tentacles/barbs of the other fish
+     * Draw Turtles